YNPN CHICAGO EXECUTIVE BOARD

 JULISSA CRUZ (SHE/HERS)

-As a consultant with FMA, Julissa has the pleasure of working with a diverse portfolio of nonprofit organizations and helps them strengthen their financial management and operational infrastructure and better position them to fulfill their mission-critical strategies.
+As Feeding America’s Manager of Strategic Initiatives, Julissa has the pleasure of providing cross-functional support to teams to better position the organization to fulfill its mission-critical strategies.
+Prior to that she worked as a consultant with BDO FMA, supporting nonprofits by helping them strengthen their financial management and infrastructure.
 She began her career at the City Colleges of Chicago - blending her curiosity, data expertise, and diligent drive for continuous improvement to improve processes, inform strategy, and achieve organizational goals.

 Julissa holds a Master’s degree in Sociology with a specialization in applied demography from Bowling Green State University and a Bachelor’s degree in Sociology with minors in Latin American Studies and Anthropology from Loyola University.
 She was born and raised on the far southeast side of Chicago.
 She travels as often as she can, enjoys chatting with others about what makes them smile, and daydreams about writing for fun.